unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 14. Quotations --> helpers: documents still required (after deletion of core-documents)?

 15. In roles/loggedIn there is a check for the ProductReviews userId but there is no userId on the ProductsReview schema.
 What is the right check here?
 (AuthorId or add a userId)?

+16. Platform: setup-accounts file: The users collection is attached to the accountsServer instance like this `accountsServer.users = Users` What is it used for and where?